fusioncharts/dev_centre_docs/getting-started/aspnet/add-annotations-using-aspnet.md

 ---
-title: Add Annotations | FusionCharts
+title: Add Annotations in ASP.NET Charts | FusionCharts
-description: Enhance your ASP.NET projects by Add Annotations with FusionCharts.
+description: Enhance your ASP.NET projects by Adding Annotations with FusionCharts.
 This step-by-step guide makes your data visualizations pop with ease.
 Try now!
 heading: Add Annotations using ASP.NET
 ---